-- 1/2 teaspoon salt
+- ½ teaspoon salt

 - 3 Tablespoons shortening

-- 4 Tablespoons cold unsalted butter cut into 1/4 inch pieces
+- 4 Tablespoons cold unsalted butter (cut into 1/4 inch pieces)

-- 1 1/2 cups sharp cheddar shredded
+- 1 ½ cups sharp cheddar (shredded)

-- 3/4 cup whole milk
+- ¾ cup whole milk

-- 4 Tablespoons unsalted butter melted
+- 4 Tablespoons unsalted butter (melted)

 - 1 Tablespoon garlic salt

 - 1 Tablespoon fresh parsley (chopped)

 - Add the chicken and remaining vegetables to the skillet.
 Stir in the cut up chicken thighs, peas, parsley, salt and pepper.
 Bring to a boil for 1-2 minutes and turn off the burner.

 - Bake the skillet chicken pot pie.
 Transfer the skillet to the preheated oven or grill and bake for 25-30 minutes, or until the tops of the biscuits are golden and the pot pie is bubbling.

-While the pie bakes, make the garlic butter.
-Combine the melted butter, garlic salt, and parsley.
-Use a basting brush to paint the tops of the golden baked biscuits with the garlic butter mixture and serve the pot pie warm.
+- Remove the baked pot pie from the oven or grill.
+Use a basting brush to paint the tops of the golden baked biscuits with the garlic butter mixture.
+Serve the pot pie warm.

 **This post was originally published in March 2017.
 We recently updated it with more information and helpful tips.
 The recipe remains the same.